haroldeustaquio/WhatsApp-Automation-Bot/message-sender/README.md

 - File: Change the file path and its name if you want to send a different file.
 - Interval: Change the number of ms to send messages automatically

----

-## Dependencies
-- whatsapp-web.js
-- qrcode-terminal
-- fs

----

-## Additional Notes
+> [!NOTE]

-- If the file does not exist or the path is incorrect, the bot will throw an error indicating that the file was not found.
+> If the file does not exist or the path is incorrect, the bot will throw an error indicating that the file was not found.
-- To send messages to a group, replace the number with the group ID in WhatsApp.
+> To send messages to a group, replace the number with the group ID in WhatsApp.